bamboo120/flower-classification/README.md

 # flower-classification
-classify the flower depends on the picture of flower
+classify the flowers depends on the picture of flower